When Quantum Security Meets Agentic Governance

 At the heart of this integration is a specialized Quantum Oracle Agent within the agent registry.
 This isn't a general-purpose security monitor—it has one singular function:

-Monitor the integrity of the 44-kilometer quantum entanglement link.
+Monitor the integrity of the quantum entanglement-based security channel.

 The oracle reports a simple binary state to the kernel: